catsoften/The-Powder-Toy/Wiki/circuits/solving-method.md

 Using ohm's law to determine the current through each resistor as the difference in voltage, and summing the currents to 0.
 The actual matrix is solved using the eigen linear algebra library.

+If a circuit contains components that require numeric integration, the circuit will be solved for steady-state voltage and current too in a copy of the Circuit. (capacitors are open, inductors are short).
+These steady state values are saved to the branches containing the respective inductors / capacitors.

 **Ground:**

 If the node is a ground node, the equation is simply node = 0 (ground = 0V).